ComposableTimeSeriesForestClassifier#

 Reset the object to a clean post-init state.

-• object attributes containing double-underscores, i.e., the string “__”
+• object attributes containing double-underscores, i.e., the string “__”.
+For instance, an attribute named “__myattr” is retained.

 Class and object methods, and class attributes are also unaffected.